Addthis Sharing Gadget

 In the midst of all this madness, the Eskimo chief gives Dr. Hidaka a stone with strange carvings of turtles on it.
 There is a legend of a monster named Gammera that is connected to the strange cloud forming.
 I suspect a story to sell trinkets to tourists, but the good doctor accepts it at face value.

 Oh yes, for some reason people are having trouble believing in the existence of a 150 to 200 foot tall turtle.
-Of all the newspaper headlines shown this is my favorite.
-Not only is it in English on a French newspaper, it is amusingly serious.
+Of all the newspaper headlines shown, my favorite one is in English on a French newspaper, La Monde.
 But it gets even better when the “experts” weigh in.

 At this point in the flick, the American produced material dominates.
 It isn’t exciting stuff and kids will get bored.
-I have to wonder if the original Japanese material was that bad it needed to be cut out to this extent.
+I wondered if the original Japanese material was that bad it needed to be cut out to this extent.
 Or was the original just too short?
+It turned out the material was the problem and this was actually a change for the better.

-Eventually, things get back on track with mysterious UFO sightings and a turtle obsessed boy named Toshio (Yoshira Uchida) entering the picture.
-Present here is the beginning of the kids loving Gammera theme of the film series.
+Eventually, things get back on track with mysterious UFO sightings and the introduction of a turtle obsessed boy named Toshio (Yoshira Uchida).
+Present here is the beginning of the kids loving Gammera.
 But what a sullen and somewhat creepy kid he is!

 Toshio loves turtles.
 Toshio loves his pet turtle.
 Toshio love to draw turtles in class.
 Toshio loves turtles so much he is about to be suspended from school.
-Toshio loves turtles but his family does not.
-Toshio loves his little turtle but must set him free.
+Toshio loves turtles to the point that an intervention is required by his family.
+Toshio loves his little turtle, but must set him free.

 Not to worry, Toshio.
 You are about to get a bigger turtle to love!